-Figure 2: Four (fake) Si wafers glued onto a PCB of the SiW Ecal.
+Figure 2: Four (fake) Si wafers glued onto a PCB of the SiW-ECAL.

-will be produced starting from January 2015.

 ANALOGUE HADRONIC CALORIMETER - AHCAL

 For the analogue HCAL active modules were developed during the AIDA project.
 The realisation of these new modules is based on a network of groups working on the optimization of the design with respect to the uniformity of the response and the ease and cost of production.
-This allowed e.g. for the first time to test fibreless scintillating tiles.
-Readout electronics similar to that of the silicon Ecal described before is used.
+This allowed e.g. for the first time to test fibreless scintillating tiles while keeping a good uniformity of the response.
+Readout electronics similar to that of the silicon ECAL described before is used.
 The efforts culminated recently in a beam test with hadrons at the CERN PS.

-The goal of the beam test was to realise a system test on the first bigger set of calorimeter layers.
+The goal of the beam test was to realise a system test on the first large set of calorimeter layers.
 Naturally, the other goal of the beam test was to record a first set of data that allow for detector calibration and to determine the electromagnetic response before assessing the performance for hadrons.
 Altogether 8 small layers featuring 1 HBU and four big layers featuring 4 HBUs were tested.
-The layers were integrated in the steel structure with shape and size similar to the final structure for e.g. the ILD detector.
+The layers were integrated in the steel structure with shape and size compatible with a large detector such as ILD.
 In the future the channel wise power supply, developed within AIDA, will be integrated into the setup.

 It is worthwhile to note that this beam test has been conducted in common with an electromagnetic calorimeter that is also based on the scintillation technique as well as recently with one layer of the SiW Ecal layers mentioned above.
 This proves that the infrastructure for combined calorimeter beam tests is operational.
 This will be exploited in the future for e.g. common beam tests at bigger scales.